TABARC-Code/WP-Discord-Autoposter-V2/README.md

 This section exists to prevent future arguments.

-- ❌ No posting on post updates
+-  No posting on post updates
   Publish means publish.
 Editing later is not an event.
-- ❌ No multi-channel routing
+-  No multi-channel routing
   If you want that, filter the payload and build it yourself.
-- ❌ No dashboards, logs UI, charts, analytics, or “AI summaries”
+-  No dashboards, logs UI, charts, analytics, or “AI summaries”
-- ❌ No retries, queues, or background workers
+-  No retries, queues, or background workers
   If Discord is down, the request fails and moves on.

 These are not omissions.
-They are design decisions.
+Thus is a design decision.

 --------